Housing Imagery

 Practice Time Management

-College can really push your procrastination tendencies if you have them.
-Develop skills, resources, and reach out to others to keep yourself accountable.
+College can really push your procrastination tendencies if you have them and not having structured time can burn you out.
+Develop skills, find resources, and reach out to others to keep yourself accountable.

 Establish a professional therapist/support

 Having someone to talk to through the challenges is important.
 Establish a therapist or support that you can talk to, whether it’s through RIT’s CAPS, being referred by the RIT Health center, or otherwise.Although talking to a friend is often helpful, it is not a full solution.
-It can easily be difficult and stressful for the other individual, who is also going through their own struggles.
+It can easily be difficult and stressful for the other individual, who is also going through their own struggles being away from home.

 Sleeping is so important for your brain.
 Get at least 6+ hours of sleep a night.
 Your extensive gaming can wait till the weekend, it is not worth sacrificing your sleep.Try your best to eat healthy and get in some food from all groups.
 Eating too much junk will reflect badly both on your health and your mind.
-If that’s difficult, just make sure to eat something 3 times a day.
+If that’s difficult, just make sure to eat something 3 times a day– if you struggle to get outside to get food, make it a routine for you to go with your roommate or a friend to get dinner or lunch.

 Don’t be afraid to ask for help!
 People want to help you.